 Some nautical terms are often misinterpreted and misquoted.
 In this regard, two of the most commonly used terms – flotsam and jetsam can be described as being the perfect misnomers.

-According to most people’s perceptions, these objects are nothing but unwanted garbage that can be found floating in the oceanic waters.
-However, these two objects are important constituents of the maritime salvaging law.
+According to most people’s perceptions, these objects are nothing but unwanted garbage that can be found floating in oceanic waters.
+However, these two objects are essential constituents of the maritime salvaging law.

 In this article, we will look at the origins of these terms and the distinct role they play in Admiralty law.
-Rest assured you will never again use these terms incorrectly!
+Rest assured, you will never again misuse these terms!

 Nautical Terms’ Classification

-The terms “flotsam” and “jetsam” are commonly used in Admiralty law to signify objects that are linked with shipwrecks or maritime salvage operations.
+“Flotsam” and “jetsam” are commonly used in Admiralty law to signify objects linked with shipwrecks or maritime salvage operations.

 The common misconception is that they refer to junk and debris found on the ocean’s surface.
 However, their use is far more precise and can carry a great deal of meaning to the trained mariner.